-Zen and wellness retreats have gained popularity in recent years as many seek to disconnect from their busy daily lives and prioritize their mental and physical health.
-In the northern part of Awaji Island lies the building ZEN Wellness SEINEI, designed by Pritzker prize-winning architect Shigeru Ban.
-It opened for the public in March 2022 to promote health and wellness.
-Here in Japan’s serene and picturesque landscapes one can find a perfect setting for a zen retreat, to connect not only with oneself but with nature and reach a state of mental and spiritual “wholeness” also known as “全・ぜん” – zen.
+Zen and wellness retreats have gained popularity in recent years as many seek to disconnect from their busy daily lives and prioritize mental and physical health.
+In the northern part of Awaji Island lies the building ZEN Wellness SEINEI, designed by Pritzker prize-winning architect, Shigeru Ban.
+It opened to the public in March 2022 to promote health and wellness.
+Here in Japan’s serene and picturesque landscape you can find a perfect setting for a zen retreat, to connect not only with oneself but with nature and reach a state of mental and spiritual “wholeness” also known as “全・ぜん” – zen.

 Table of Contents